waynesutton/better-todo/README.md

 When you run `npm run dev` for the first time, the Convex CLI will automatically:

-- Create a WorkOS team if you don't have one
+- Create a Clerk application if you don't have one
-- Set up AuthKit environments for your deployments
+- Set up authentication environments for your deployments
 - Configure redirect URIs and CORS settings
 - Store API keys securely
-- Set up JWT authentication with proper configuration
+- Set up JWT authentication with proper token templates

-You'll receive an email invitation to set up your WorkOS account.
+You'll be able to sign up and sign in with Clerk.
 Once authenticated, you'll have your own private todo and notes data.

 ## Usage

 ### Authentication

-- **Sign in required** - Click the login icon in the sidebar to authenticate with WorkOS AuthKit
+- **Sign in required** - Click the login icon in the sidebar to authenticate with Clerk
 - **Private data** - Each user has their own private todos and notes (completely isolated)
 - **Theme-aware icons** - Login/user icons automatically switch between dark and light variants
 - **Sign out** - Click your profile icon in the sidebar to sign out
 - **First-time users** - You'll see a "Sign In Required" modal when trying to create todos/notes
 - **Automatic user storage** - Your profile data is automatically saved to the database on first login
 - **Secure JWT tokens** - Authentication uses industry-standard JWT tokens with proper validation
+- **Ephemeral mode** - Unsigned users can use the app with local storage (data lost on refresh)

 ### Creating Todos